totuni/esp-studio-examplesII/Utilities/StateDB/README.md

 ## Use Case

 This project demonstrates how to perform Insert, Lookup, and Aggregate operations on an in-memory Redis hash table.
 This is useful in the following scenarios:
-- Performing fast lookups against large tables with many records.
+- Performing fast lookups against large tables.
 - Reducing the start up time of SAS Event Stream Processing projects by minimizing the container’s memory footprint.
 - Building a compute cluster where multiple SAS Event Stream Processing Kubernetes pods run as replicas of the same project.
 The pods run in parallel, sharing and aggregating different parts of the input stream.